4bdulWadood/Exploring-Event-Driven-Architecture/README.md

 # Data Pipeline built using Serverless + Event Driven Architecture

-AWS Services are being deployed in us-east-1 region, didn't have time to optimize for Availability, Security, Scalability etc.
+AWS Services are being deployed in us-east-1 region, didn't optimize for Availability, Security, Scalability etc.
 Leveraged Terraform for IAC and Python for scripting.